WebOrigami/docs/src/content/framework/tutorial.md

 ## Create a virtual folder of thumbnails

 You've now seen all the major concepts necessary to build the actual About Us site.
-Let's start by using what you've seen of the `map()` function to create small thumbnail images for each team member.
+Let's start by using what you've seen of the `@map` function to create small thumbnail images for each team member.

 <span class="tutorialStep"></span> View the images in the `src/images` folder, which contains a few full-size images.
 Each person in `teamData.yaml` identifies one of these sample images as a profile photo.